mijing/CRFtoy/README.md

 # CRFtoy
-CRFtoy is writing in c++ optimized with batch gradient descent
+CRFtoy is another CRF tool writing in c++ which is optimized with LBFGS and OWLQN How to make
+  $ ./configure
+  $ make